MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-import-export-job.md

 > If the Job history cleanup feature is not used, execution history older than 90 days is still [automatically deleted](../sysadmin/cleanuproutines.md#data-management).
 Job history cleanup can be run in addition to this automatic deletion.
 Ensure that the cleanup job is scheduled to run in recurrence.
 As explained above, in any cleanup execution the job will only clean up as many execution IDs as is possible within the provided maximum hours.

 ## Job history cleanup and archival
-The job history cleanup and archival functionality replaces the previous versions of the cleanup functionality.
-This section will explain these new capabilities.
+Job history cleanup and archival functionality replace the previous versions of the cleanup functionality.
+This section explains these new capabilities.

 One of the main changes to the cleanup functionality is the use of the system batch job for cleaning up the history.
 The use of the system batch job allows finance and operations apps to have the cleanup batch job automatically scheduled and running as soon as the system is ready.
-It is no longer required to schedule the batch job manually.
-In this default execution mode, the batch job will execute every hour starting at midnight and will retain the execution history for the most recent seven days.
+It's no longer required to schedule the batch job manually.
+In this default execution mode, the batch job executes every hour starting at midnight and retains the execution history for the most recent seven days.
 The purged history is archived for future retrieval.
 Starting with version 10.0.20, this feature in always on.

 The second change in the cleanup process is the archival of the purged execution history.
-The cleanup job will archive the deleted records to the blob storage that DIXF uses for regular integrations.
-The archived file will be in the DIXF package format and will be available for seven days in the blob during which time it can be downloaded.
+The cleanup job archives the deleted records to the blob storage that DIXF uses for regular integrations.
+The archived file is in the DIXF package format and is available for seven days in the blob during which time it can be downloaded.
 The default longevity of seven days for the archived file can be changed to a maximum of 90 days in the parameters.

 ### Changing the default settings
 This functionality is currently in preview and must be explicitly turned on by enabling the flight DMFEnableExecutionHistoryCleanupSystemJob.
 The staging cleanup feature must also be turned on in feature management.

 To change the default setting for the longevity of the archived file, go to the data management workspace and select **Job history cleanup**.
 Set **Days to retain package in blob** to a value between 7 and 90 (inclusive).
-This will take effect on the archives that are created after this change was made.
+This takes effect on the archives that are created after this change was made.

 ### Downloading the archived package
 This functionality is currently in preview and must be explicitly turned on by enabling the flight DMFEnableExecutionHistoryCleanupSystemJob.
 The staging cleanup feature must also be turned on in feature management.

 To download the archived execution history, go to the data management workspace and select **Job history cleanup**.
 Select **Package backup history** to open the history form.
 This form shows the list of all archived packages.
 An archive can be selected and downloaded by selecting **Download package**.
-The downloaded package will be in the DIXF package format and contain the following files:
+The downloaded package is in the DIXF package format and contain the following files:

 -   The entity staging table file
 -   DMFDEFINITIONGROUPEXECUTION